pfertyk/blog/content/007-nasa-aiohttp.md

 pip install aiohttp
 ```

-Now you can create a source file (call it `nasa.py` ) and put some code inside:
+Now create a source file (call it `nasa.py` ) and put some code inside:

 ```python
 from aiohttp import web